eesoymilk/eesoymilk-mevn/README.md

 #### How I built it

 This homework is a simple CRUD implementation and some testings.
 To make the project more organized.
-I've written in total 5 `.ts` files relating this homework.
+I've written in total 5 `.ts` files relating to this homework.
 Let's go through them one by one.

 - [`app.ts`](https://github.com/qiyoudaoyi/eesoymilk-mevn/blob/main/server/src/app.ts), and [`index.ts`](https://github.com/qiyoudaoyi/eesoymilk-mevn/blob/main/server/src/index.ts)
   Express and middlewares setup, trvial stuff.